 When you're managing catalog and curriculum content, it's often useful to know the history of how a page has changed over time — who changed it, what they changed, and when.
-Clean Catalog's course catalog software and curriculum management software automatically create audit trails like that, tracking revisions to all content from when you start using the software.
+Clean Catalog's course catalog, curriculum management, and syllabus management software automatically create audit trails like that, tracking revisions to all content from when you start using the software.
 Here's a little more on how it works.

 Line-by-Line Change Comparison Between Any Two Versions